enchf/pythoness/README.md

 [![Stories in Ready](https://badge.waffle.io/enchf/pythoness.png?label=ready&title=Ready)](https://waffle.io/enchf/pythoness)
 # Pythoness
-A repository believed to be possessed by a soothsaying spirit, as the priestess of Apollo at ̶ ̶D̶e̶l̶p̶h̶i̶  Python.
+A repository believed to be possessed by a soothsaying spirit, as the priestess of Apollo at ~~Delphi~~ Python.

 This repository is intended to work as an introduction to the foundations of Python Programming Language.
 It has been created under the initiative of [Sier Valencia](https://github.com/sierisimo) and [Ernesto